OctopusDeploy/docs/docs/deploying-applications/aws-deployments/cloudformation/index_content_[4.3,).partial.md

 To resolve the error, ensure that the user has the appropriate permissions in AWS.

 ### AWS-CLOUDFORMATION-ERROR-0012
-An unrecognised exception was thrown while updating a CloudFormation stack.
+An unrecognized exception was thrown while updating a CloudFormation stack.